Seeking Starry Skies Near Salt Lake City

 Dark Skies Near the City

-In Utah, you don’t have to drive far from the cities to find beneficial darkness.
-Of the vast amount of certified dark sky locations in the world, the highest concentration are in Utah.
+In Utah, you don’t have to drive far from the cities to find beneficial darkness (Read: Utah After Dark).
+Of the vast amount of Certified International Dark Sky Parks and locations in the world, the highest concentration is in Utah.
 Within about 100 miles of Salt Lake City, there are seven Dark Sky Places, certified by the International Dark Sky Association (IDA).

 - Timpanogos Cave National Monument (35 miles from Salt Lake City)